ocapn/ocapn/draft-specifications/CapTP Specification.md

 When the `op:index` message is received, a promise should be exported at the answer position specified by `new-answer-pos`.
-The promise should eventually resolve to the value at the index specified by `selected-value-pos`, in values provided in the List eventually fulfilled at `receiver-pos`.
+The promise should eventually resolve to the value at the index specified by `index`, in values provided in the List eventually fulfilled at `receiver-desc`.
-If the `promise-pos` promise breaks, or the `selected-value-pos` is out of the bounds of the receiver List, the promise should break.
+If the `receiver-desc` promise breaks, or the `index` is out of the bounds of the receiver List, the promise should break.

 ## `op:untag`